Apodini/Apodini/Documentation/Exporters/OpenAPI.md

 This overwrites the default endpoints, changes the output format to `YAML`, and provides a custom title to the OAS document.

-## Generating client SDKs from OAS
+## Generating Client SDKs from OpenAPI Specification

 The easiest way for creating client SDKs from an OAS document is to use [`swagger-codegen`](https://github.com/swagger-api/swagger-codegen).
 There are several possibilities to install `swagger-codegen`.